Content on this page was generated by AI and has not been manually reviewed.

 • For streaming and gaming, you may prefer VPN servers that are geographically closer to reduce ping while still providing privacy.

 Ethical performance note: always test a few different server locations to find the best balance of speed and reliability for your location.
+Proxy in edge: how to configure proxies in Microsoft Edge, best practices, performance tips, and VPN alternatives 2026

 Security best practices when using Surfshark on EdgeRouter